radacha/tle/README.md

 ## Data sets

 Real data sets are available [here](https://perun.pmf.uns.ac.rs/radovanovic/tle/id-tle-real-data.zip) (~490MB).
+Note: unzip the data sets to data/real/ and ignore the subdirectory structure from the archive.

 Synthetic data sets from the "m-family" are available [here](https://perun.pmf.uns.ac.rs/radovanovic/tle/id-tle-synth-m10000-data.zip) (~120MB).
+Note: unzip the data sets to data/m10000/ and ignore the subdirectory structure from the archive.

 ## Contact